owenthereal/blog/posts/ruby/_posts/2011-09-24-poeaa-on-rails.md

 In return for breaking apart a system into smaller layers, each layer becomes easier to maintain, reuse, test and scale.

-I would like to thank Martin Fowler for his awesome book and would love to hear any feedback.
+Last but not least, I would like to thank Martin Fowler for his awesome book and would love to hear any feedback for you.

 [1]: http://www.amazon.com/Patterns-Enterprise-Application-Architecture-Martin/dp/0321127420
 [2]: http://martinfowler.com/eaaCatalog/activeRecord.html